danishraza12/danishraza12/README.md

 - 👋 Hi, I’m Danish Raza
-- 👀 I’m interested in Web Development using React.js and .NET Core along with Machine/Deep Learning
+- 👀 I’m interested in Web Development using React.js and Node.js, .NET Core
-- 🌱 I’m currently learning React.js as well as polishing my Deep Learning skills.
+- 🌱 I’m currently learning Node.js as well as polishing my Deep Learning skills
-- 💞️ I’m looking to collaborate on React, Machine/Deep Learning projects
+- 💞️ I’m looking to collaborate on React.js and Node.js projects
 - 📫 How to reach me - Linkedin: @danishraza12